cloudmesh-community/book/chapters/prg/python-install.md

 -------------------

 Python is easy to install and very good instructions for most platforms can be found on the python.org Web page.
-We will be using Python 2.7.13 and/or Python 3 in our activities.
+We will be using Python 2.7.15 and/or Python 3.7 in our activities.

 To manage python modules, it is useful to have [pip](https://pypi.python.org/pypi/pip) package installation tool on your system.

-In the tutorial, we assume that you have a computer with python installed.
+We assume that you have a computer with python installed.
 However, we also recommend that for the class you use Python's virtualenv (see below) to isolate your development Python from the system installed Python.

+While in other classes yo may have been taught to use anaconda, this is not a tool that ought to be used in a cloud class.
+The reason for this is that it installs many packages that you are likely not to use.
+In fact installing anaconda on your VM will wast space and time and you shold look into other installs.

+If you know which version of python you need you can just use the version that comes either with your OS, and if that is outdated install a new version from python.or.

+However, "real" cloud engeneers with the most flexibility in python versions want to install python via pyenv.

 ### Managing custom Python installs